-Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the Optional Protocol.
 The “women’s bill of rights” is a cornerstone of all UN Women programmes.
 More than 185 countries are parties to the Convention.

 Beijing Declaration and Platform for Action (PFA).
 Adopted by governments at the 1995 Fourth World Conference on Women, this document sets forth governments’ commitments to enhance women’s rights.
 Member states reaffirmed and strengthened the platform in 2000 during the global five-year review of progress, and pledged to accelerate its implementation during the 10-year review in 2005 and the 15-year review in 2010.